neam/dna-project-base-rest-api/README.md

 * Now your CMS installation should be accessible on [http://localhost:11111]() and you should be able to login with admin/admin
 * Note: You might need to use dos2unix in order to fix bash script line endings in order to run shell-scripts

+## Useful commands

+To verify that the database can be accessed from the local work station:

+    ../virtual-machines/vagrant/cms/scripts/scripts/verify-db-access.sh

+To ssh into the web container (Note: the db container does not support ssh):

+    ../virtual-machines/vagrant/cms/scripts/scripts/ssh.sh

+To follow the logs in the containers, run:

+    ../virtual-machines/vagrant/cms/scripts/scripts/logs.sh

 ## A note about running the commands below

 To run these commands locally, the following binaries must be installed locally and available in your PATH: